 As I have small children, I couldn’t get away without making some Halloween inspired bakes.
 These are really easy to make as I used a Wrights Toffee cake mix, with added apple to make it a tiny bit healthier :-).
+My pumpkin toffee apple mini cakes are fun for a Halloween party!

 You can also make satsumas into tiny jack-o-lanterns for really healthy tasty treat!